Skip to content

 subscription.js

-Each factory should model one record shape well and stay boring.
+Each factory should model one record shape well.

 Scenarios belong under tests/scenarios